top of page

 Mullen Scales of Early Learning is a task that highlights children's motor, language and visual skills through a set of interactive games.
 A researcher engages your child with blocks, peak-a-boo and tummy time tasks to learn how refined their abilities relative to their age and parents also report on their child's vocalizations and reactions.

-Mullen Scales of Early Learning is a task that highlights children's motor, language and visual skills through a set of interactive games and tasks.
+The Mullen Scales of Early Learning let us see how much your little one's motor, language and visual skills have matured through a set of interactive games and standard tasks during the lab visits.
 We also track babies’ movements and gaze throughout an interaction with their parents at 1 and 5 months using software and our expert coders to identify interesting behaviors that children use to soothe themselves and explore their environments, and moments of synchrony between parent and child.